JigneshRaval/simple-blog/src/pages/a-practical-guide-to-static-sites-with-gatsby-js.md

 export default TemplateWrapper
 ```

-`<Helmet/>` is a component provided by the react-helmet plugin shipped originally with Gatsby’s default starter.
+`<Helmet/>` is a component provided by the react-helmet plugin shipped originally with Gatsby's default starter.
 A `Header` component is imported and the `div` to contain all page elements is styled in-line.
 Gatsby offers the flexibility of creating custom components in react and these components can as well be stateful or stateless.
 We will stick to using stateless components in this tutorial, like the `<Header/>` component.

 Navigate to the header component in `src/components/header/index.js` edit it to: